 History:

-The Metropolitan Opera was founded in 1880 by a group of wealthy businessmen who wanted a home for opera in New York City.
-The company’s first opera house was built on Broadway and 39th Street, and it opened on October 22, 1883, with a performance of Charles Gounod’s “Faust.”
+The Metropolitan Opera was established in 1880 by a group of individuals aiming to create a venue, for opera in New York City.
+Their initial opera house was constructed on Broadway and 39th Street debuting on October 22 1883 with a presentation of Charles Gounods “Faust.”

 The Met moved to its current location at Lincoln Center in 1966.
 The opera house at Lincoln Center, designed by Wallace Harrison, is notable for its distinctive arch and lobby chandeliers, and it seats approximately 3,800.